fadden/CiderPress2/FileConv/Doc/AppleWorks-notes.md

 represented directly.

-Times are stored in a 4-byte field, as `XHMM`, where X is $d4, H is an hour code, and M are ASCII digits '0'-'9'.
+Times are stored in a 4-byte field, as `XHMM`, where X is $d4, H is an hour code, and M are ASCII digits '0'-'9' for the minutes.
 The hour code is 'A' for midnight, 'B' for 01:00, and so on through 'X' at 23:00.
 AppleWorks displays times as 12-hour AM/PM.

 The category-skip values are used to skip over entries that don't have data.
 The control byte is not followed by additional data for that category.
 A skip value of 1 only skips the current category.

-## Word Processor ##
+## Word Processor Files ##

 The basic file structure is: